qwerty-arun/Lets_learn/README.md

 # 11/11/24
+## OnShape
+- Understood the proper meanings or usage of project/convert option, creating a mate connector with a suitable offset, merge scope option only when you add an extrude to existing part.
+- Replicate option in assembly won't work if the part you are trying to replicate has two mates already assigned.
+Remove one, and then try.
+Anyways even if it works only one mate is copied.
+- Well, linear pattern can sometimes do the job that mirror can't.
+Just select instance, edge for direction and suitable offset.
+- Well, even mates get patterned, isn't that powerful?!
 ## Be so good they can't ignore you
 - Results only work environment(ROWE).
 Giving people more control over what they do and how they do it increases their happiness, engagement and sense of fulfillment.
 - Greatest thing you can have in work is control.